cncf/wg-serverless/workflow/spec/spec.md

 * **DEFAULT** - Default workflow execution completion, no other special behavior
 * **TERMINATE** - Completes all execution flows in the given workflow instance.
 All activities/actions being executed are completed.
-If a terminate end is reached inside a SubFlow state, the entire workflow instance is terminated.
+If a terminate end is reached inside a ForEach, Parallel, or SubFlow state, the entire workflow instance is terminated.
 * **EVENT** - Workflow executions completes, and a Cloud Event is produced according to the [produceEvent](#ProduceEvent-Definition) definition.

 ### ProduceEvent Definition